 There will be a list on my office door (RH 39/204).
 Please register there.
-Places in each course section are limited and will be given out on a first-come-first-served basis.
+Places in this course are limited and will be given out on a first-come-first-served basis.
 Registration via e-mail is not possible.

-Ergänzungsmodul 4.5: Praktikum/Work Placement Prue Goredema, MBS Ü: Introduction to Work Placement (271431-124) Thursday, 09:30-11:00, 2/RH39/231 First meeting: 16.10.2015 Content:
+Ergänzungsmodul 4.5: Praktikum/Work Placement

+Prue Goredema, MBS

+Ü: Introduction to Work Placement

+(271431-124)

+First meeting: 12.10.2016

+Wednesday, 11:30-13:00, 2/RH39/231

+Content:

 All students in the BA English & American Studies stream are encouraged to complete a work placement in partial fulfilment of the requirements of their qualification.
 This class is designed to assist students with applying for suitable internships, becoming effective communicators and learning the ropes of working in an English-medium environment.
-Objectives:

-By the end of the course, students are expected to: - showcase their skills in designing a range of curricula vitae - have gained work experience that is suited to their career path - report on their workplace experiences Requirements for Credits:
+Objectives: By the end of the work placement, students are expected to: - showcase their skills in designing a range of curricula vitae - have gained work experience that is suited to their career path - report on their workplace experiences Requirements for credits: